Chapter 13 in Georgia Bankruptcy

 Interest Rates in Chapter 13 Bankruptcy

-Many times, you can lower the interest rate or even the balance on your car note in a Chapter 13.
+You can often lower the interest rate or even the balance on your car note in Chapter 13.
 Bankruptcy law allows you to pay the fair market value of a car if you purchased the car more than 910 days before you file bankruptcy.
-Even if you purchased your car less than 910 days before filing bankruptcy, you can pay your car creditor a lower interest rate than the interest rate that you were paying before filing bankruptcy.
-Georgia bankruptcy courts have allowed debtors to pay prime interest rate on the day of filing plus 2% as a reasonable interest rate to car creditors.
+Even if you purchased your car less than 910 days before filing for bankruptcy, you can pay your car creditor a lower interest rate than the interest rate that you were paying before filing for bankruptcy.
+Georgia bankruptcy courts have allowed debtors to pay the prime interest rate on the day of filing plus 2% as a reasonable interest rate to car creditors.

 In addition to allowing debtors to keep their homes and cars by arranging for lower payments and interest rates, Chapter 13 bankruptcy can also: